 Important safety messages are provided throughout this manual for the purpose of avoiding personal injury or instrument damage.
 Please read these messages carefully.
-Each safety message is associated with a safety alert symbol and is placed throughout this manual; the safety symbols are also located inside the instrument.
-It is imperative that you pay close attention to these messages, the descriptions of which are as follows:
+Each safety message is associated with a safety alert symbol and placed throughout this manual and inside the instrument.
+The symbols with messages are defined as follows:

-WARNING.
-Electrical Shock Hazard
+WARNING: Electrical Shock Hazard

-HAZARD.
-Strong oxidizer
+HAZARD: Strong oxidizer

-GENERAL WARNING/CAUTION.
-Read the accompanying message for specific information.
+GENERAL WARNING/CAUTION: Read the accompanying message for specific information.

-CAUTION.
-Hot Surface Warning
+CAUTION: Hot Surface Warning

-Do Not Touch.
-Touching some parts of the instrument without protection or proper tools could result in damage to the part(s) and/or the instrument.
+Do Not Touch: Touching some parts of the instrument without protection or proper tools could result in damage to the part(s) and/or the instrument.

-Technician Symbol.
-All operations marked with this symbol are to be performed by qualified maintenance personnel only.
+Technician Symbol: All operations marked with this symbol are to be performed by qualified maintenance personnel only.

-Electrical Ground.
-This symbol inside the instrument marks the central safety grounding point for the instrument.
+Electrical Ground: This symbol inside the instrument marks the central safety grounding point for the instrument.